 Is There More to Orlando Than Disney?

-Yes, Orlando is famous for its many amusement parks (such as Disneyland), chain museums (like Ripley’s Believe it or Not), and franchise restaurants (Bahama Breeze is actually pretty good though).
-But tucked between and beyond those conventional attractions, the Orlando region can also offer stunning natural wonders, charming small towns, boutique restaurants, art museums, and much more.
+Yes!
+Although Orlando is famous for its many amusement parks, chain stores, and franchise restaurants (Bahama Breeze is actually pretty good though), there are so many other things to do in Orlando.
+Tucked between and beyond conventional attractions, the Orlando region can also offer stunning natural wonders, charming small towns, boutique restaurants, art museums, and much more.

-We recently traveled to Orlando to visit family and were pleasantly surprised by the amount of unique Orlando activities we could do that did not involve being shot into the air by a slingshot or melting under the hot sun waiting in a long line for some crowded experience.
+We often travel to Orlando to visit family and are always pleasantly surprised by the amount of unique Orlando activities to do that do not involve being shot into the air by a slingshot or melting under the hot sun waiting in a long line for some crowded experience.

 My personal favorite was Kings Landing which offers two unique kayaking routes.
 One is through their Emerald Cut.
 You kayak for about 1.5 hours against the current but through crystalline-blue waters.
 The way back takes 30 minutes since you’re going with the current.
 Plan to stay here for the full 4-hour kayak rental since there are several stops along the way for swimming, wildlife viewing, and other stunning photo ops.

-Kings Landing also provides a second kayaking route.
-This one can be done as a tour and you’ll be going with the current the entire time.
+Kings Landing (mentioned above) also provides a second kayaking route.
+However, this one is done as a guided tour and you’ll be paddling with the current the entire time.
 However, it is an 8-mile trajectory and thus is not for travelers who have never kayaked before.
 Along this route, the water becomes darker but you’ll be in a dense and more preserved natural setting where wildlife is more easily spotted.

 Winter Park is a semi-upscale neighborhood perfect for lovers of arts and culture.
 There are several outdoor opportunities here, too, such as boat rides through its canal/river and the region’s 70+ parks.
 If you love shopping for artisan goods, downtown Winter Park offers several cute shops, most within walking distance.
 You can easily park your car and spend an entire day at Winter Park strolling through its cute streets, popping in and out of its museums, and eating at boutique restaurants.
 Here are a few spots you can’t miss here.